AnalyticJeremy/blog/README.md

 #### Authoring New Posts
 This part is *much* easier than under the old Jekyll system.
 In RStudio, just open the R project for the blog, go to the "Add Ins" menu and select "New Post".
 As you save it, the preview site will be automatically regenerated.

+#### Customizations
+ - Copied and tweaked "/themes/beautifulhugo/layouts/index.html" to "/layouts/posts/list.html" so I could have a separate index page for listing all of the blog posts
+ - Modified "/themes/beautifulhugo/layouts/index.html" to make more of a general landing page for the site.
+Made it two columns and added my GitHub projects